-- financial statements.
-The District hired a contract CPA to help implement proper accounting standards to prepare governmental financial statements. - Sewer Account Receivables The audit reports deficiencies with the District's billing system, including past customers' accounts being billed, resulting in an overstating of receivables and revenue balances.
+- Sewer Account Receivables The audit reports deficiencies with the District's billing system, including past customers' accounts being billed, resulting in an overstating of receivables and revenue balances.
 The audit adjusted the balances for accounts that did not appear to be valid receivables.
 Additionally, the District has no policies or procedures for collecting past-due accounts, and it is recommended to adopt one.
 The audit report also recommends that the District review each customer account to determine whether the receivable balance is supported and whether they are active customers and should be billed.
 The District reported developing policies and procedures related to past-due accounts is a priority through the next fiscal year.
 Additionally, the District has implemented a process for the legal counsel to send letters to those customers who are delinquent on their Bond payments, which are collected through Lassen County. - Journal Entries The audit proposed several journal entries.
 It recommended that the District perform year-end procedures to record all known journal entries so that all account balances agree to the underlying support.
 With the assistance of the CPA, the District plans to implement the above recommendation in the next fiscal year. - Expense Allocation The audit indicates that the District records most expenditures to the sewer fund when sending a claim to the County and then reallocates to the other funds.
 Additionally, there seems not to be a district policy for allocating indirect expenses, such as utilities and staff admin pay, between funds.
 The audit recommends the District record each direct expense to the proper fund when a claim is prepared.
 The District also should consider providing staff direction on allocating indirect expenses to all funds.
 With the assistance of the CPA, the District plans to implement the above recommendation. - Segregation of Duties The District lacks segregation of duties, which increases the risk of potential errors or irregularities occurring without being detected.
 However, the audit acknowledges that this requires additional expenses.
 The District recently hired an Office Assistant who takes direction from the General Manager and Office Manager, which increased the District's ability to perform all aspects of processing transactions from beginning to end.
 Training regarding bookkeeping and bond accounts is expected to continue for the new hire in the upcoming fiscal year. - Annual Assessment The District has been crediting/reducing the assessment for customers who prepay for an entire year by \$12 as an incentive.
-District management could not locate documentation supporting that the Board approved this practice, which appears to have been implemented by the prior general manager.
 According to the District, the \$12 credit has already been removed from the options for the next fiscal year.
 The District has informed all customers of this change for the past three quarters, and it has not been challenged.